oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/rings.md

 # Creating Multivariate Rings

-In this section, we illustrate by examples how to create multivariate polynomial rings and their elements, while at the same time introducing and illustrating a special ring type for modelling multivariate polynomial rings with gradings by finitely presented groups.
-For more details on multivariate polynomial rings, their coefficient rings (fields), and their elements, we refer to the chapters on rings and fields.
+In this section, for the convenience of the reader, we recall from the chapters on rings and fields how to create multivariate polynomial rings and their elements, adding illustrating examples.
+At the same time, we introduce and illustrate a ring type for modelling multivariate polynomial rings with gradings.

 ## Types